rajatsahay/Brain-Computer-Interfacing/README.md

-# MulltimodalAnalysis
+# Brain-Computer-Interfacing
-Analysing multimodal representations of data using neural networks
+Generating a simple neural network to read and interpret EEG signals for motor movements